-From the point of view of the generic theory of truth, some hypothetical type of social-democracy might be considered as the effect of event.
-It would abolish chaos and inequalities resulting from mechanisms of democratically controlled market economy by the operation of a new idea that would transfigure the nature of these mechanisms from within.
+From the point of view of the generic theory of truth, some hypothetical type of social democracy might be considered as the effect of event.
+It would abolish chaos and inequalities, resulting from mechanisms of democratically controlled market economy, by the operation of a new idea transfiguring the nature of these mechanisms from within.
 As a religious event, transgressing the Law without literally breaching it, one could probably point to Messianic Judaism or Protestantism.
-Another interesting case is a theory of the Danish astronomer Tycho de Brahe who in XVI century proposed a solution that allowed for keeping empirical advantages of the heliocentric model, while letting the Earth stay in the center of the Universe.
-In this conception, all the planets revolve around the Sun, except for the Earth, which is encircled by it.
-In terms of kinetics, that is if the force of gravity --- unknown at that time --- is disregarded, the model of de Brahe is entirely equivalent to the Copernican one.
+Another interesting case is a theory of the Danish astronomer Tycho de Brahe who in the 16th century proposed a solution that allowed for keeping the empirical advantages of the heliocentric model, while letting the Earth stay in the center of the Universe.
+In this conception, all the planets revolve around the Sun, except for Earth, which is encircled by the Sun.
+In terms of kinetics, that is, if the force of gravity --- unknown at that time --- is disregarded, de Brahe’s model is entirely equivalent to the Copernican one.

-Another notion for which any attempt of locating it within the generic theory of truth leads to similarly extreme consequences is \emph{evental site} .
-An evental site --- an element ``on the edge of the void'' \cite[p.
-175]{BE} --- opens up a situation to the possibility of an event \cite[p.
-179]{BE}.
-Ontologically, it is defined as ``a multiple such that none of its elements are presented in the situation'' \cite[p.
-175]{BE}.
+Another notion which cannot be located within the generic theory of truth without extreme consequences is \emph{evental site}.
+An evental site --- an element ``on the edge of the void'' [BE, p.
+175] --- opens up a situation to the possibility of an event [BE, p.
+179].
+Ontologically, it is defined as ``a multiple such that none of its elements are presented in the situation'' [BE, p.
+175].
 In other words, it is a set such that neither itself nor any of its subsets are elements of the state of the situation.
-As the double meaning of this word indicates, the state (\emph{\'{e}tat}) in the context of historical situations takes the shape of the State (\emph{\'{E}tat}) \cite[p.
-104]{BE}.
-A paradigmatic example of a historical evental site is proletariat --- ``entirely dispossessed, and absent from the political stage'' \cite[p.
-69]{E}.
+As the double meaning of this word indicates, the state (\emph{\'{e}tat}) in the context of historical situations takes the shape of the State (\emph{\'{E}tat}) [BE, p.
+104].
+A paradigmatic example of a historical evental site is the proletariat --- ``entirely dispossessed, and absent from the political stage'' [Ethics, p.
+69].